 Game director Bob Koch and his staff leave no stone unturned in putting on a gala affair.

 We tip our helmets to all those who help make the Rudy Mumley OVAC?All-Star Charity Football?Classic just that — a classic.

 As a result, there a no losers tonight.
-Everyone involved is a winner, especially charity, which has realized some $900,000 from past games.
+Everyone involved is a winner, especially charity, which has realized more than a million dollars from past games.